Medication Related Osteonecrosis of the Jaw

 How do we treat ONJ?

-Surgery on these bones may not heal well and may worsen the problem so you may want to avoid surgery.
-In more advanced cases, surgical removal of the involved bone can improve quality of life, reduce pain, prevent the area of necrosis from spreading, and help promote soft tissue healing.
-When used, surgery may include the surgical removal of foreign material and/or dead, damaged, or infected tissue or bone and in some cases, reconstruction of the bone.
+- In more advanced cases, surgery to remove the involved bone can improve quality of life, reduce pain, prevent the necrosis from spreading, and help promote soft tissue healing.
+When used, surgery may include the removal of foreign material and/or dead, damaged, or infected tissue or bone, and in some cases, reconstruction of the bone.

-ONJ is rare, but as patients with multiple myeloma and bone metastases are living longer and being treated with medications associated with ONJ for many years, it is important to be aware of ONJ.
+ONJ is rare, but as people with multiple myeloma and bone metastases are living longer and being treated with medications associated with ONJ for many years, it is important to be aware of it.
+The medications associated with ONJ benefit patients who are at a high risk of bone issues, and there are currently no other medications that have this benefit.
+You must weigh the risks and benefits when deciding to use these medications.
+You can talk with your provider about making treatment decisions that are right for you.
 You should follow any directions for mouth care that you are given and report any signs or symptoms of ONJ to your provider right away.